jonnonz1/nz-statute-book/acts/public/2018/customs-and-excise-act-2018.md

 (7) To avoid doubt, the Official Information Act 1982 applies in respect of any information held by a Minister that was obtained under subsection (6).

 ### 419 Offences in relation to levy orders
-(1) A person commits an offence if the person fails to keep or maintain statements, accounts, or records that are required by an order made under section 413 to be kept or maintained.
+(1) A person commits an offence if the person fails to keep or maintain statements, accounts, or records that are required by an order made under section 413 or 414A to be kept or maintained.
-(2) A person commits an offence if the person fails to make a return that the person is required to make by an order made under section 413.
+(2) A person commits an offence if the person fails to make a return that the person is required to make by an order made under section 413 or 414A.
-(3) A person commits an offence if the person makes a return that the person is required to make by an order made under section 413 knowing that the return is false or misleading in a material particular.
+(3) A person commits an offence if the person makes a return that the person is required to make by an order made under section 413 or 414A knowing that the return is false or misleading in a material particular.
 (4) A person commits an offence if the person fails to comply with a requirement imposed under section 418(3)﻿(a).
 (5) A person who commits an offence under subsection (1) is liable on conviction,— (a) in the case of an individual, to a fine not exceeding $5,000: